yunxi-zhang/ACAPy-Controller-Angular/README.md

 5. Docker Compose Version: 1.29.2, build 5becea4c.
 Docker is also optional, it is only needed when running ACA-Py agents in the same local machine of the frontend app is required.

 ## ACA-Py Compatible Version
 Currently, this repo is only tested against ACA-Py V0.6.0 for a simple happy path.
+This includes:
-This includes: (1) An issuer user can create/view a new credential schema/definition, (2) Connections can be established between any 2 of 3 agents, (3) A holder user can request a credential by starting with a credential request step, (4) An issuer user can approve and issue a credential (5) An holder user can store an issued credential to his/her wallet, (6) A verifier user can request a proof request, (7) An holder user can choose credentials to give a proof presentation and (8) A verifier user can verify a proof. <br>
+1. An issuer user can create/view a new credential schema/definition.
+2. Connections can be established between any 2 of 3 agents.
+3. A holder user can request a credential by starting with a credential request step.
+4. An issuer user can approve and issue a credential.
+5. An holder user can store an issued credential to his/her wallet.
+6. A verifier user can request a proof request.
+7. An holder user can choose credentials to give a proof presentation and (8) A verifier user can verify a proof. <br>

 There're issues of using this frontend app when it's tested against ACA-Py V0.7.0 and above, and it will fail when a holder user sends a proof presentation.